bswinnerton/blog/_posts/2017-12-22-configuring-kvm-on-clear-linux.md

 sudo qemu-img create -f qcow2 /var/lib/libvirt/images/debian.qcow2 10G
 ```

-In a distribution of Linux that has a GUI, you will commonly have the `virt-install` tool at your disposal to create the necessary configuration file for a virtual machine, but unfortunatlely that's unavailable to us in Clear Linux.

-I've opted for manually creating an XML file with the settings I'm interested in.
-Using your favorite text editor, create the XML file below:
+Next, we need to write a configuration file outlining the VM that we would like to create.
+In other Linux distributions that have a GUI, you'll commonly see people use `virt-install`, but unfortunately that's not available to us in Clear Linux, so we need to craft the file ourselves.

 `/var/lib/libvirt/debian.xml`